telerik/ajax-docs/controls/asyncupload/accessibility-and-internationalization/keyboard-support.md

 # Keyboard Support

 ##

 A critical requirement for software accessibility is keyboard support as a complete alternative to pointing devices (mouse, etc.).
 Keyboard support is comprised of navigation key, command key, keyboard navigation, and action keys. **RadAsyncUpload** seamlessly switches between mouse and keyboard navigation.
 As a part of **Q2 2013** **RadAsyncUpload** control introduced fully built-in keyboard support.

 ## KeyboardNavigationSettings

-Setting the control's **KeyboardNavigationSettings**, allows you to associate an activation combination (**CommandKey** + **FocusKey**), which moves focus directly to the **RadAsyncUpload** and enables keyboard navigation.
-When there are multiple AsyncUpload controls on a given page, each of them may have a different activation combination.
+Setting the control's **KeyboardNavigationSettings** (*introduced in R2 2016 - ver.2016.2.504*), allows you to associate an activation combination (**CommandKey** + **FocusKey**), which moves focus directly to the **RadAsyncUpload** and enables keyboard navigation.
+When there are multiple **AsyncUpload** controls on a given page, each of them may have a different activation combination.

 The **KeyboardNavigationSettings** exposes two properties to configure the keyboard combination that sets focus to the control:

 * **FocusKey**: An upper-case letter or number.

 * **CommandKey**: [Ctrl] , [Alt] or [Shift].

 Pressing the keys set to these two properties at the same time places the focus on the AsyncUpload.
 The user can then use the **action keys** for triggering specific action or the [Tab] key for navigation.

 **Example 1**: Setting the **KeyboardNavigationSettings** for **RadAsyncUpload**